Sober Living Resources for Sober Living Florida

 After a person has become addicted to drugs or alcohol, they cannot simply “cure” their substance use disorder.
 Drug and alcohol addictions are chronic conditions, and there is no way of simply getting rid of them.
-However, as with other chronic conditions ike high blood pressure of diabetes, it is possible to learn to live with them.
+However, as with other chronic conditions like high blood pressure or diabetes, it is possible to learn to live with them.
 It is even possible to live free of the obsessions and compulsions that make addiction so painful.
 Sober living homes aim to provide residents with the coping skills, tools, and social support systems they need to thrive in long-term sobriety.

 Sober livings homes are not the same as rehabs.
 They do not provide clinical addiction treatment.
 However, sober living homes provide a form of support that is far more long-term than most treatment centers.
 Many rehabs require people to leave after a few weeks or months.
-Sober livings, on the other hand, encourage residents to stay for as long as they need to build a solid and independent life for themselves.
+Sober living homes, on the other hand, encourage residents to stay for as long as they need to build a solid and independent life for themselves.
 During their time at a sober living home, residents enjoy many benefits, including:

 24/7 Staff Support

 Staff members and sober living house managers generally live on-site with the residents.
 This means that people living in sober livings have access to staff members at all times, including at night.
 Staff members are highly passionate about the recovery process, and in fact many of them have been through that process themselves.
-They are available to answer questions, offer feedback and support, and enforce house rules when necessary.
+They are available to answer questions, offer feedback and support, and enforce recovery house rules when necessary.